lwtnn/lwtnn/README.md

 Take a look inside `test-nn.sh`, it does two things:

  - Runs `./converters/agile2json.py`.
+This takes an [AGILEPack][ap]
-This should write a JSON file to standard out.
+   output and write a JSON file to standard out.
  - Pipes the output to `./bin/lwtag-test-full`.
 This will construct a NN from the resulting JSON and run a single test pattern.